tungsten-ai/docs/docs/building_your_model/model_definition.md

 ```

 As you can see, the ``weights.pth`` file is required to setup.
-Before building, you should make sure that the file exists in the build directory.
+Before [containerizing](https://tungsten-ai.github.io/docs/building_your_model/containerizing), you should make sure that the file exists in the build directory.

 ### Define how a prediction works
 The ``predict`` method defines the computation performed at every prediction request.